 GMAQ x Centre SAGAMIE x PLURAL

-In this week of provincial budget announcements, the GMAQ is invited to the Centre SAGAMIE to work on shaping, producing and disseminating its tools and reflections.
-We are pleased to announce that the GMAQ will be present at the PLURAL Contemporary Art Fair, from April 9 to 13.
-We're currently producing prints, postcards, a zine and even a manifesto!
-So many beautiful things to fill our table, available in exchange for your generous donations!
-The money raised will be used to prepare their next mobilization actions, because even if CALQ's budget seems to have been improved, there's still a lot of work to be done!
+This week, as the provincial budget is announced, GMAQ has been invited to Centre SAGAMIE work on the design, production, and distribution of its tools and ideas.
+We are pleased to announce that GMAQ will be present at the PLURAL Contemporary Art Fair from April 9 to 13.
+We are currently producing prints, postcards, a zine, and even a manifesto!
+All these wonderful items will be available at our table in exchange for your generous donations!
+The money raised will be used to prepare for their next mobilization actions, because even though the CALQ budget seems to have been increased, there is still a lot of work to be done!

 The Great Mobilization for the Arts in Quebec